Atambek07/django_view_auth/README.md

-# Get Started With Django Part 3: Django View Authorization, Code Examples
+# Django View Authorization, Code Examples

-This folder contains the sample code for [Get Started With Django Part 3: Django View Authorization](https://realpython.com/django-view-authorization/).

 The code was tested with Python 3.8 and Django 3.0.7.
 To install the same version, use: